Hiking the East Coast Trail Newfoundland

 What you’ll see: This was a day of urban hiking, headlands, fishing villages, and plenty of historical monuments!

 We started our hike along the East Coast Trail right from our B&B in the heart of St. John’s!
-It’s said that St. John’s is a city perched on the edge of nature – and we experienced that as we ‘urban hiked’ through the city and up into the headlands where you totally forget there is any civilization nearby!
+It’s said that St. John’s is a city perched on the edge of nature, and we experienced that as we ‘urban hiked’ through the city and up into the headlands, where we totally forgot there was any civilization nearby!

-We came back down into Quidi Vidi and stopped there to explore and have a delicious fish and chips lunch and continued on the trail towards Signal Hill towards some of the best views of the city.
-We looped back around the North Head Trail around Signal Hill and the Battery where we accidentally happened upon a reenactment of troops and canons!
+We came back down to Quidi Vidi and stopped there to explore and have a delicious fish and chips lunch.
+Then, we continued on the trail toward Signal Hill, which had some of the best views of the city.
+We looped back around the North Head Trail around Signal Hill and the Battery, where we accidentally happened upon a reenactment of troops and canons!
 This was one of many great places to take a break, drink some water, and learn about the history along this trail!
 This part of the route also gives you the best views of the narrow inlet into St. Johns Harbor.

 From the battery, we hiked back down into the town and right back to the front door of our B&B!